 Emotional Resilience and Accountability Training

-For health and wellness practitioners
+For white-identifying health and wellness practitioners

 Welcome and introduction!

 In the context of this course, emotional resilience means being accountable for the collective, familial, and personal legacy of whiteness—carrying that weight with humble dignity.
 It means repeated willingness to ride the rapids of emotions, with care of the collective as our priority.
+For those of us in Oregon, this is especially important work considering the first occupiers intended this area to be a “white utopia,” a history that impacts our communities still to this day (History of Race and Medicine in Oregon, Oregon Black History with Walidah Imarishi).

 • Module 1: Taking inventory of our personal nervous system tendencies